Graduate students in the School of Continuing Studies should click here to be redirected.

 Need-Based Financial Aid

-All applicants for federal need-based financial aid must complete and submit the following documents:
+All applicants for federal need-based financial aid must complete and submit the following document:

 When completing the FAFSA, use School Code: 001445.